 - Overuse: activities involving repetitive overhead arm movement (e.g., basketball, volleyball)

-- Degenerative processes (especially in the elderly)
+- Degenerative processes (especially in older individuals)

 - Nocturnal exacerbation of pain, especially when lying on the affected shoulder

-- Complication: rotator cuff tear (see below)
+- Rotator cuff tear (see “Complications” below)

 - Dull shoulder pain